|

 &c.
 At a credit of Six and Nine Months.

 February 26th.
-Kingston & McBean.
+KINGSTON & MCBEAN.

-Public Vendues in Essequebo. [heading]
+Public Vendues in Essequebo.

-On Tuesday the 5th of March next, at the Vendue Office, by order
+ON Tuesday the 5th of March next, at the Vendue Office, by order

-of the Executors of the Estate of N. Dauwes decd; - A Negro, and Wearing
+of the Executors of the Estate of N. DAUWES decd; - A Negro, and Wearing

 Apparel.